Jermaine Beal: Ironi Nes Ziona (2017)

 On February 17, 2017, Beal signed with Ironi Nes Ziona of the Israeli National League for the rest of the 2016–17 season.
 Ironi finished the regular season in fourth place with a 16–10 record.
 They made it through to the finals series with a 2–0 victory over Hapoel Ramat Gan Givatayim in the quarter-finals, and a 3–1 victory over Maccabi Hod HaSharon in the semi-finals.
 In May 2017, Ironi Nes Ziona defeated Hapoel Be'er Sheva with a 3–0 sweep in the finals series to claim the National League championship, with Beal scoring a season-high 25 points in game one of the series.
 He scored five points in the title-clinching 72–68 win in game three.
 In 16 games, he averaged 14.4 points, 3.8 rebounds and 3.5 assists per game.

 On September 18, 2017, Beal signed a one-month contract with Ironi Nes Ziona, now in the Israeli Premier League, as injury cover for Daequan Cook.
 Beal appeared in the first two games of the season before leaving the team in mid-October following Cook's return.

 Post-playing career

 In January 2018, Beal was a midseason addition to the staff of the Pittsburgh Panthers men's basketball team.
 He was hired by coach Kevin Stallings as an assistant video coordinator.
 Beal played for Stallings in all four years of his college career at Vanderbilt.
 Pitt finished the 2017–18 season 8–24 overall and 0–18 in ACC play, which led to the firing of Stallings in March 2018.

 In June 2022, Beal joined the Waxahachie High School athletics staff as head junior varsity coach and a varsity assistant coach with the Runnin' Indians.
+During his time at Waxahachie, he was a geography teacher.